lwiest/DuplicateFilesAndFolders/README.md

 10. Under _Export destination_, enter the full pathname of the exported application, for example `C:\TEMP\DuplicateFilesAndFolders.jar`.
 11. Select the radio button _Package required libraries into generated JAR_.
 12. Click _Finish_.
-13. Use a file explorer to find the exported JAR file.
+13. Use a file explorer to find the exported JAR file `DuplicateFilesAndFolders.jar`.
 14. To run the exported JAR file, double-click it.

 ## Porting Tips